phaustin/a301_eoas/notebooks/week8/clip_demo.md

 ## Summary

+Compare with {ref}`week8:resampled_goes` to see why the Stanly Park and Keats Island get clipped.
-From the cell above it's clear that the lower left and upper right corners of the bounding box do not give the right west and east boundaries, which are created along lines of constant longitude, not lines of constant goes.x
+From the cell above it's clear that the lower left and upper right corners of the bounding box do not give the expected west and east boundaries, which are created along lines of constant longitude, not lines of constant geostationary.x.

+Bottom line, if we want to clip along UTM Zone10 or lon/lat boundaries, we have to resample the goes image into that coordinate system, then clip.
+Alternatively, we need to make the bounding box big enough to get the lower left and upper right corners to span the desired longitude range in geostationary coordinates.

 ```{code-cell} ipython3
 :trusted: true